andrewawilley/Five9-Agent-Sup-REST-API-Python-Pack/README.md

 # Features
 * Session Management: Handle login sessions, manage session metadata, and ensure proper authentication for API calls.
-* Agent Operations: Perform actions related to Five9 agents, including session management and handling maintenance notices.
-* Supervisor Operations: Manage supervisor sessions and perform tasks such as starting sessions, accepting maintenance notices, and logging out.
+* Agent Operations and Supervisor Operations: Implement documented REST methods and perform your custom business logic with the response data.
-* WebSocket Support: Establish WebSocket connections for real-time interaction and notifications, with built-in event handling and message processing.
+* WebSocket Support: Establish WebSocket connections for real-time interaction and events with event handling and message processing.

 # Getting Started